Campervans - living the good life

 Breakfast is sizzling on the hob, the hearty scent mingling with the sea air that drifts in through your kitchen window.
 All you need now is a little Beach Boys breakfast radio.
 You start the engine and sit in the driver's seat with a map and a cup of tea.
 Looking out over the dashboard, puffins catch flight as they dive from the clifftops.
 They roam freely, as do you.

-Pembrokeshire Coast National Park is an obvious place to start, or perhaps the coves of Anglesey and surf beaches of Llangennith, Porth Neigwl/Hell's Mouth, and Freshwater West.
+Pembrokeshire Coast National Park is an obvious place to start for a campervan holiday in Wales.
+Or perhaps the coves of Anglesey and surf beaches of Llangennith, Porth Neigwl/Hell's Mouth, and Freshwater West.
 Inland the monolithic landscapes of Snowdonia and the Brecon Beacons rise up into view from behind the wheel.

 Blissfully simple short breaks

 Campervan trips are blissfully simple to prepare for, making them ideal for short breaks, a week away or longer.
 Most campervans will sleep a family of four in comfort.
 If you have a larger group, you might pick a motorhome, or just book two campervans.

 As long as the fridge and the petrol tank are well-stocked, you are good to go.
 That means less time messing around getting to where you want to be, particularly if you love the great outdoors.
 You can wake up at the foot of one mountain, hike up it, then drive to the next for the following day.
 You'll appreciate not having to pack away a wet tent after a night's rain.
 In the evening you just sit out on a folding chair and take in the Milky Way above your beachside campfire.

 Roof bars, roof boxes, rear ladders and bike carriers mean you could carry several surfboards, bikes, mountain gear, or whatever else takes your fancy for your trip.

 What type of campervan is for you?